« Blog

 The waiting period (or elimination period) is how long you have to wait to start receiving benefits, starting from the time you are unable to work due to illness or injury.

 For most people, 90 days or 180 days is the right choice for the waiting period.
-What you'll usually find is that 90 days is not much more expensive than 180 days, and if you ended up experiencing a disabling illness or injury, you'll for sure have been better off with the 90 days waiting period.
+What you'll usually find is that 90 days is not much more expensive than 180 days, and if you end up experiencing a disabling illness or injury, you'll for sure have been better off with the 90 days waiting period.

 However, there are several situations where 180 days can make sense: